za3k/short-programs/README.md

 ---
 Needs to be hand-edited.
 Makes a regex out of any DFA.

+duke2csv
+---
+Converts 'Usage Report.xml' from Duke energy, to a reasonable CSV format.

+Usage: `duke2csv` (in same directory as "Usage Report.xml")

 dzen-clock
 ---
 Make a small clock at the bottom of the screen